XimeraProject/standalone/SPEC.md

 `data-bind-x="f"`

 After parsing math expressions, the symbol x in the parsed expression will be replaced with f.  f must be the name of a javascript variable that is either a math expression or a constant string/number.
 If f is a constant string, it will be parsed into a math expression.
 Does not apply to parsing of user answer blank input.

+If x is multicharacter, should it automatically set x as an unsplit symbol for text parser?

 `data-unbind-x`